umm-csci-3412-2025/c-programming-pre-lab-TyBeas/README.md

 ```

 The problem here is the fact that `f` allocates 100 bytes (100
-characters) for `c` to point to which are never freed.
+characters) for `c` to point, but these are never freed.
 This means that
 every time we call `f`, 100 bytes will be allocated to this process that
 we'll *never* be able to get back because we have no way of accessing
 that pointer outside of `f`.
 To fix that problem (assuming we really